 • The Co-operative Movement, initially represented by the Co-operative College

+As foundation school, the Trust is the admission authority and has responsibility for setting these admission arrangements and for making decisions regarding admissions applications.

 This policy details the admission arrangements for our school and should be read in conjunction with the Primary and In-Year Co-ordinated Admissions Schemes and other agreed policies of Devon County Council, the Local Authority (LA).
 All policies and procedures seek to comply with the requirements of the School Admissions Code 2012, the School Admissions Appeals Code 2012 and other relevant legislation including Infant Class Size Legislation limiting Key Stage One classes to 30 pupils with each qualified teacher.

+Some admissions functions will be delegated to the School Admissions Team of Devon County Council or other agent of the school.

 Our Ethos